What is required of programs that join the Advocacy Learning Center?

 Certain components of the course – such as keynote lectures – will be open to all members of your organization.

 At the end of the 17 months, each member of your team will have finished the course.
 Based on what they’ve learned, your organization will have made operational changes that strengthen your advocacy.

 Staff time needed

 To make it possible for busy advocates to complete the course, much of the curriculum is delivered through distance learning and self-study opportunities.
 It is a requirement for all team members to fully participate in all activities of the ALC Class U 17-month course.Show More

 Who should we propose for our team?

 Advocacy programs differ in size, structure, focus, staff/volunteer roles, etc., so selecting proposed team members can be tricky.
-Also, some previous ALC teams have reported after attending the initial Immersion training that a different team would have more closely matched the intent of the course which had then become clearer to them: to examine, reflect on and make changes in your organization to strengthen your advocacy for women/survivors.
+Also, some previous ALC teams have reported after attending the initial Immersion training that a different team would have more closely matched the intent of the course which had then become clearer to them: to examine, reflect on and make organizational changes to strengthen your program’s advocacy for women/survivors.
 When you apply, you will propose a team, but if selected we may contact you to discuss and possibly change your team membership.

 For programs who do direct advocacy: ideal team members include experienced advocates or crisis counselors who:

 - are knowledgeable about (but not necessarily experienced in) all of the advocacy efforts in your organization,

 - have experience doing more than one type of advocacy (individual, institutional, community, transnational, other),